MarcFrankfurt/Bioweb3D/README.md

 Connected are arrest figures of one same year comprising all different age groups.

-Lines can be switched off by changing the chain variable's bolean value from "true" into "false" in this JASON text file.
-Since that is the default one can delete the full code line or better switch it temporarily off (comment off) by inserting the comment tag `//` at the beginning of the chain code line
+(Lines can be switched off by changing the chain variable's bolean value from "true" into "false" in this JASON text file.
+Since that is the default one can delete the full code line or better switch it temporarily off (comment off) by inserting the comment tag `//` at the beginning of the chain code line.)

         // 	"chain" : true,

-(The axes names in the display window can be overwritten with custom labels in each direction e.g. the values in that direction 1981 2010, 9 65, 0 160,000.
+(The axes names in the display window can be overwritten with custom labels in each direction e.g. the values in that direction 1981 - 2010, 9 - 65, 0 - 160,000.
 Double click to close input field.)

 **2.2) Load the arrest-cluster.jason file into the software**